OpenVoiceOS/skill-ovos-bandcamp/README.md

 ## examples

-* "play stoner from bandcamp"
+* "play cyber punk from bandcamp"
 * "search band camp for black metal by tag"
-* "search band camp for cyber punk by artist"
+* "search band camp for calibro 35 by artist"
 * "search band camp for center of all infinity by album"
 * "search band camp for astronaut problems by track"